Nathnaelc/cs162-test/session_20/README.md

 are suitably protected.
 You should also have your SQL injection attack code ready and be able to explain how and why your attack will work.

-You must be able to paste any part of your code into a poll response.

 ### 1. Write an SQL injection
 Assume the following table exists: